nape-not-another-policy-engine/nape-build-deploy-release/README.md

 ### Subdirectories

+- ```.cargo/```
+  - All rust compilation related files which provide compilation configuration for various OS/CPU support.
 - ```action/```
   - Python scripts used by the ```./nape-cli/Makefile```
   - **DESIGN DECISION** - Python scripts are used because they can be independtly testable via a unit test to verify the behavior for each script, as opposed to manual push-and-click testing